Background pattern

 • Chest pain (generalized pain not related to the heart)

-• Ulcers (bleeding) in the stomach, esophagus, or intestines; or intestinal rupture (may cause stomach pain, fever, nausea, vomiting, intestinal obstruction), dark or black stools, pancreatitis (may cause stomach pain), pharyngitis (may cause difficulty swallowing)
+• Ulcers (bleeding) in the stomach, throat or intestines; or rupture of the intestine (can cause stomach pain, fever, nausea, vomiting, intestinal obstruction), dark or black stools, pancreas inflammation (can cause stomach pain), throat inflammation (can cause difficulty swallowing)

-• Low sodium levels in the blood (a condition known as hyponatremia)
+• Low sodium levels in the blood (a disease known as hyponatremia)

 • Increased sensitivity to light